 It is a sad fact that one in five children who have access to the internet have been sexually solicited.
 As a society, we are more connected than we have ever been before.
 While internet-based social media is a great way to connect lots of people, it can also bring children into contact with predators.

 Most social media platforms, such as Twitter and Facebook, are screened for inappropriate content or communications aimed at children.
 But the simple fact is that not all bad things can be intercepted.
+For instance, many sexual predators use Reddit, so it’s important to educate yourself about just how safe it is for kids and young teens.

 Unrestricted chat rooms and messaging apps, such as WhatsApp, are far harder to regulate.
 As we mentioned earlier, 60% of the teens have received some form of communication from a stranger.
 Just over half of those contacted replied to those messages.